Tyneham History – A Brief Guide

-A Sad Time in Tyneham History
+A Sad Time in Tyneham Village History

 After The War

-Spurred on by the on-going destruction of Tyneham House, a renewed campaign to free Tyneham was started in December 1967.
-The editor of Dorset: The County Magazine who was an expert in Tyneham history, proposed the setting up of an action group that would argue for the release of the Tyneham area.
-The Tyneham Action Group was set-up in May 1968.
+Fueled by a sense of urgency and spurred on by the ongoing deterioration of Tyneham House, a renewed campaign to liberate Tyneham from military control was initiated in December 1967.
+The editor of “Dorset: The County Magazine,” an authority on Tyneham village history, proposed the formation of an action group dedicated to championing the cause of the Tyneham area.
+Thus, in May 1968, the Tyneham Action Group was established, becoming a focal point for the collective efforts of those who yearned for the return of the village to civilian life.

 The army ignored the plea of the villagers to treat their homes with kindness!
 The army should be thouroghly ashamed of the dreadfull damage done to the Bond family home, a lovely old english building, just look at it now!